mendix/docs/content/studio-how-to/workflow-how-to-configure.md

 ---
-title: "Configure a Workflow for the Employee Onboarding Process"
+title: "Configure a Workflow in Studio for the Employee Onboarding Process"
 description: "Describes how to configure a workflow in Mendix Studio."
 tags: ["studio", "workflow", "how to", task", "onboarding"]
 ---